giffordlabcvr/Lentivirus-GLUE-EIAV/md/CONTRIBUTING.md

 ## License

-By contributing to Lentivirus-GLUE-Equine, you agree that your contributions will be licensed under the [GNU Affero General Public License v.
+By contributing to Lentivirus-GLUE-EIAV, you agree that your contributions will be licensed under the [GNU Affero General Public License v.
 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).

-Thank you for contributing to Lentivirus-GLUE-Equine!
+Thank you for contributing to Lentivirus-GLUE-EIAV!